hadronized/blog/kakoune-philosophy-2023.md

 So, pressing `<a-a>(` (or `<a-a>)`, same thing) will select everything around the cursor up to the next pair of parenthesis.

-> Note: I have personnaly remapped that to `mi` and `ma`, but that collides with the default meaning of the `m` key in
+> Note: I have personally remapped that to `mi` and `ma`, but that collides with the default meaning of the `m` key in
 > Kakoune, so I will use the native mapping here instead.

 We can then simply use the previous `i` and `a` command mentioned before to start editing at the beginning and end of